But apart from this, canvas can be used as additional entropy in web-browser's fingerprinting and used for online tracking purposes.

 The technique is based on the fact that the same canvas image may be rendered differently in different computers.
 This happens for several reasons.
 At the image format level – web browsers uses different image processing engines, image export options, compression level, the final images may got different checksum even if they are pixel-identical.
 At the system level – operating systems have different fonts, they use different algorithms and settings for anti-aliasing and sub-pixel rendering.

-This is the first live demo of the Canvas Fingerprinting.
-Below you can see if HTML5 Canvas is supported in your web browser and check whether this technique can keep track of you.
-In addition our little continuing research will show how realy unique and persistent canvas fingerprint in real life, and whether your signature in our database (we don't collecting anything right here!).
+This is the first in the wild PoC of the Canvas Fingerprinting.
+Below you can see if the Canvas is supported in your web browser and check whether this technique can keep track of you.
+In addition a little continuing research will show how realy unique and persistent Canvas Fingerprint in real life, and whether your signature in BrowserLeaks database (nothing is collected right here!).

 Canvas Support in Your Browser

 |Text API for Canvas||?|

 Image File Details

 |✔ It is very likely that your web-browser is Web Browser and your operating system is Operating System. ?
 Your Canvas Fingerprint appears to be unique for our database. ?
 Canvas Protection was detected, it seems that Tor Browser is here!|